BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 ***Assign margins to a component via its parent, never to the component itself.***

 Why not?
-Consider that each component you create should be a self contained unit that functions predictably within it's own bounds.
+Consider that each component you create should be a self contained unit that functions predictably within its own bounds.
 Margins break this pattern by creating space *outside* of the element itself, and can lead to unpredictability or variable behavior [due to margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).

 ![Screenshot example showing a div with margin, border, and padding.](/public/images/blog/tech/atomic-design-for-developers/margin-example.png)